Past Events

 Sponsored by the Town of Lyme, Lyme Pollinator Pathway, Friends of Whalebone Cove, and Lyme Land Trust.

-Come help install native plants in a new garden on the corner of Rte 156 and Old Hamburg Rd in a plot that is being controlled to eradicate Invasive Japanese knotweed.
+Come help install native plants in a plot that is being controlled to eradicate Invasive Japanese knotweed.
 Learn about the process by pitching in.
-Everyone will get a native plant to bring home and plant in your own backyard.

 On this site, we have completed three years of Nix the Knotweed, which is three cuts for three years.
 We are going to fill the vacuum formed by the weakened knotweed with native plants to compete with and hopefully prevent the knotweed from coming back.
 The knotweed roots are very weakened but it will come back without intervention and maintenance.
 With invasive plant control, one must either nurture the native plants that emerge naturally or plant new native plants to replace the invasives.